 I not only learned more than I could imagine about a German Shepherd’s capabilities, but I also gathered a wealth of information about properly caring for the breed.

-I presently own one German Shepherd, and I have found that with each dog comes a different set of challenges and learning experiences. (though who actually owns who is still up for debate!).
+I presently own one German Shepherd and one Rottweiler, and I have found that with each dog comes a different set of challenges and learning experiences. (though who actually owns who is still up for debate!).

 But they have for sure taught me more than I could ever teach them, and for that I am forever grateful.

-So this is my blog all about German Shepherds – inspired by German Shepherds.
-If you are already the proud owner of a German Shepherd, it is my sincere hope that you find the information on this site useful.
+So this is my blog all about German Shepherds and a host of other large and medium sized breeds.
+If you are already the proud owner of a breed featured on this site, it is my sincere hope that you find the information on this site useful.